ZakStar17/ash-examples/README.md

 There exists a `GENERAL` layout in which image contents are layed out linearly (row by row for 2D images).
 Most commands can operate on this layout, however won't be as efficient as transitioning the layout to a more optimal and using that one.
 In case the image contents are to be read by the host, it is generally better to copy the image contents to a buffer and have the host access the buffer instead.

+### Image formats

+Formats define what information is stored in each texel.
+Only some formats may be supported in an implementation and some must be enabled with extensions.

+This example uses a common image format, namely `R8G8B8A8_UNORM`, which stores texel data in RGBA format with an normalized 8 bit value for each channel.
+Even so, it is good to have device selection check if this format is supported with the possible image usages and dimensions.
+In a case the format is not supported, the physical device is skipped in the selection process, but in a more complete application it would be more common to fallback to using other formats.

 ## Memory heaps and memory types

 Each device will will probably contain different heaps which are physical locations like RAM and GPU local memory.
 Each of these heaps will contain one or more memory types which are logical locations with specific characteristics.
 An resource like an image may only reside in specific memory types because of its internal structure, which are queried after the resource is created.
 You can query the size of a heap but not more than that, so allocations may revolve to some trial and error if you are trying to allocate a very big memory block.